 Conflict antiquities are ancient artefacts that are looted, smuggled and/or sold to fund military or paramilitary activity.
 On top of the immediate violence, this plunder has a devastating impact on communities’ self-understanding, development and peace.

 Here, I explore the trade in illicit antiquities, and the destruction of community and cultural property, during economic crises, by organised crime and through political violence.
 I focus on investigating and analysing crimes against cultural heritage and community property.

 I also cover other uses/treatments of cultural property (from appropriation to vandalism); and the social, economic and political context (for example, state censorship).
 My primary research area is Cyprus, Greece and Turkey; but I look at art crime and conflict outside the Eastern Mediterranean too.

-(In order of first professional stay) I’ve lived, studied and/or worked in Britain, Greece, (all too briefly) Kosovo, Cyprus, Turkey and the Netherlands.
-I can speak Greek and Turkish (with a village accent).
+I’ve lived, studied and/or worked in Britain, Greece, (all too briefly) Kosovo, Cyprus, Turkey and the Netherlands.
+I can speak Greek and Turkish.

 I moderate comments, to block spam and bigotry.
 I do not always have regular internet access; but I will reply to e-mails and tweets (and approve and reply to comments) as soon as possible.